 This is where businesses can take advantage of the gig economy.
 Customer service models are changing, particularly with digital marketplaces providing new work opportunities and freedom for people to earn money on their own terms.

 When it comes to customer experience, having a gig workforce means you can access on-demand workers who are existing fans of your brand, and if they’re interested in working for you, it’s most likely that they have some knowledge about your product/service.

 But the real key is that, with a gig workforce spread around the world thanks to the internet, you can cover customer requests at any time of the day.
 Don’t forget that a lot of people gig because they want to work outside of traditional times – something that will suit your CX function down to the ground.

-The possibilities brought by GigCX go further.
+The possibilities brought by GigCX (What is GigCX?) go further.
 Talent pools are easily scalable and businesses can quickly train them to competency if they have pre-existing expertise.
 They’re often paid per task.
 This pay-per-resolved task model helps businesses drive out wastage otherwise associated with fixed cost operating models, while also embedding agile, on-demand working models within their customer service operations.

 In practice, GigCX can help brands mitigate some of the common challenges faced by customer service functions today – scale teams at speed, flex in line with demand, reduce operational costs, provide 24/7 instantaneous support and source talent aligned to company culture.

 Recent findings by Gartner’s Customer Experience Management Survey showed that more than two-thirds of CX leaders are able to confidently predict budget increases in 2020, with a considerable proportion of this expected to be allocated to gig agents.

 The role of AI in driving gig performance